olaflaitinen/olaflaitinen/README.md

 # 💫 About Me:
-🔭 I’m currently working on Deep Learning Models<br>👯 I’m looking to collaborate on Machine Learning Projects<br>🤝 I’m looking for help with Advanced Machine Learning Techniques<br>🌱 I’m currently learning TenserFlow<br>💬 Ask me about PyTorch<br>⚡ Fun fact I drink at least 9 cups of coffee a day
+🔭 I’m currently working on developing transparent AI systems that prioritize ethical considerations and user trust.
+👯 I’m looking to collaborate on projects that integrate explainable AI into healthcare applications, ensuring both efficacy and ethical integrity.
+🤝 I’m looking for help with exploring interdisciplinary approaches to AI ethics, particularly from perspectives in sociology and philosophy.
+🌱 I’m currently learning about the latest advancements in AI interpretability techniques and their applications across various industries.
+💬 Ask me about the challenges and solutions in making AI decisions transparent and understandable to diverse user groups.
+⚡ Fun fact: Did you know that the term “robot” originates from the Czech word “robota,” meaning forced labor or drudgery?

 ## 🌐 Socials: